HostGator: History

 HostGator was founded in October 2002 by Brent Oxley, who was then a student at Florida Atlantic University.
 In 2006, the company moved from the original office in Boca Raton, Florida to a new 20,000 square foot building in Houston, Texas.
 In June 2006, the company opened its first international office in Canada.

 In 2008, Inc. Magazine ranked HostGator in its list of fastest growing companies at 21st in the United States, and 1st in the Houston-Sugar Land-Baytown, Texas area.
-The same year, HostGator decided to make their hosting service green by working with Integrated Ecosystem Market Services.
+The same year, HostGator decided to make its hosting service green by working with Integrated Ecosystem Market Services.

 In 2008, HostGator prepared for competition with companies touting themselves as providing "unlimited" hosting services.
 Founder Brent Oxley was adamant about being able to back up an "unlimited" option prior to offering a service named as such, and increased staffing.
 He suggested that this move increased sales by at least 30%.

 In 2010, an office was added in Austin, Texas.
 In May 2011, HostGator started operations in India with an office in Nashik, Maharashtra and a data center.

 On July 13, 2012, HostGator was sold to Endurance International Group (EIG) for an aggregate purchase price of $299.8 million, of which $227.3 million was paid in cash at the closing.
 On 21 June 2012, CEO and founder Brent Oxley announced the sale of HostGator, and advised employees and users not to worry in part because Oxley would still own the buildings HostGator used.
 He said he wanted to travel the world before he had children.
 He was also candid about the failures in creating stable billing and registration section of HostGator, and hoped that Endurance might fix those.

 In 2015, HostGator launched Optimized WP, a set of tools for building and maintaining WordPress websites.
 By the end of 2015, EIG launched local HostGator sites in Brazil, Russia, India, China, Turkey and Mexico.
 As of 2019, HostGator also offered a web hosting service in the United Kingdom and Australia.